langfuse/langfuse/README.md

 Join the community [on Discord](https://discord.gg/7NXusRtqYU).

-To contribute, send us a PR, raise a github issue, or email at contributing@langfuse.com
+To contribute, send us a PR, raise a GitHub issue, or email at contributing@langfuse.com

 ### Development setup